San Ignacio Church (Manila): Second church

-The second church, or the fourth attempt of the Jesuits, built for St. Ignatius of Loyola was designed by the architect Félix Roxas Sr., the first recorded Filipino architect in classical and renaissance style.
+The second church, or the fourth attempt of the Jesuits, built for St. Ignatius of Loyola was designed by the architect Félix Roxas Sr., the first recorded Filipino architect in classical and Renaissance style.
 The wooden interior and statuary were designed and executed by Isabelo Tampinco.
 His atelier and Agustín Sáez were charged with the altars and pulpit.
 Sáez was the director of the art academy in Manila and art teacher at the Ateneo Municipál.
 In 1889, construction of the church was completed.

-Unfortunately, the church was destroyed during the Battle of Manila.
+Unfortunately, the church was destroyed during the Battle of Manila in 1945.
 It continuously burned for four days because of the heavy use of good local hardwood.

+Centro de Turismo Intramuros

+On June 9, 2024, First Lady Liza Araneta Marcos with Tourism Secretary Christina Frasco and Administrator lawyer Joan Padilla led the inauguration of new tourism hub, Centro de Turismo Intramuros.
+Located along Calle Arzobispo, within San Ignacio Church, its exhibits and 8,000 items of historical artifacts were extracted from Museo de Intramuros.
+Featuring an indoor amphitheater, it was designed as "first stop" in the Intramuros tour.
+John Paolo Castro, Philippine Institute of Interior Designers president, led the interior design of the center.

 Museo de Intramuros

 After it was destroyed in 1945, the property was acquired by the City of Manila.
 The Jesuits has kept the plans for the church; however, they did not rebuild in Intramuros and transferred to Loyola Heights, Quezon City and erected the Church of the Gesù there.
 The City of Manila rented out the property to different companies, which converted its ruins as an office space and a warehouse due to its proximity near the Manila South Harbor.
 Its ruins were altered by the private developers, such as putting additional circular window holes on the building envelope.
 Later on, the ruins of the church was turned into a basketball court.

-Excavation and plans to restore the church began when the Intramuros Administration was created in 1979 through Presidential Decree 1616.
+Excavation and plans to restore the church began when the Intramuros Administration was created in 1979 through Presidential Decree No. 1616.
 The Intramuros Administration is currently rebuilding the church as a part of Museo de Intramuros, which is planned to be an ecclesiastical museum that will house a thousand artifacts that the Intramuros Administration had collected over time.

 Architectural features

-For over 300 years, a mixture of architectural styles were implemented to establish a church in honor of St. Ignatius of Loyola: the Italianate Baroque style of architect Gianantonio Campioni, evolving into Neoclassical style of architect Félix Roxas, Sr and Renaissance style through its interiors by Isabelo Tampinco.
+For over 300 years, a mixture of architectural styles were implemented to establish a church in honor of St. Ignatius of Loyola: the Italianate Baroque style of architect Gianantonio Campioni, evolving into Neoclassical style of architect Félix Roxas Sr and Renaissance style through its interiors by Isabelo Tampinco.

 The interiors of the first church or the 17th century San Ignacio Church were painted in 1700 by Jesuit brother Manuel Rodríguez, assisted by Tagalog apprentices.